Political Science and International Relations

 Political Science and International Relations minor

-Political Science and International Relations students gain a versatile set of skills that can be applied in a wide range of exciting careers both within politics (international, national, and local political institutions eg, the UN, humanitarian inter-governmental organisations, parliaments, city councils) and in more diverse areas such as law, business, education, and journalism.
+You will gain a versatile set of skills that can be applied in a wide range of exciting careers both within politics and in more diverse areas such as law, business, education, and journalism.

 Find out more about what you can do with a degree in Political Science and International Relations.